 - The mobility program coordinator must receive applications no later than the deadlines stated above.

 - Decisions on the allocation of scholarships

 The allocation of scholarships is made twice a year.
 The Main call allocates scholarships for autumn and spring semesters.
-The Second call allocates possible leftover money the spring semester.
+The Second call allocates possible leftover funding for the spring semester.